Can You Mix Batteries in a Golf Cart? (Explained)

 Can You Mix Old and New Golf Cart Batteries?

-Can you Replace Just One Battery One A Golf Cart?
+Can you Replace Just One Battery in a Golf Cart?

 The thing is, batteries lose power at different rates.
-If you happen to test them, you might find that the power loss is due to just one errant battery in a pack.
+If you test them, you might find that the power loss is due to just one errant battery in a pack.

-The evil little miser that hides in your head will definitely pop up to suggest that you don’t have to spend all that money; you can just do the “sensible thing” and replace the bad battery with a single battery.
+The evil little miser that hides in your head will suggest that you don’t have to spend all that money; you can do the “sensible thing” and replace the bad battery with a single one.

-Though you can do it, it not a good idea!
+Though you can do it, it is not a good idea!

 The imbalance between the old and new batteries will grow more and more pronounced over time.
-In fact, if you’re not careful, the electrical output can be compromised to the point that you could end up damaging your electrical motor.
+If you’re not careful, the electrical output can be compromised to the point that you could damage your electrical motor.

-This is because the newer, more powerful deep cycle batteries will start to supply current through the older, decrepit ones, resulting in increased resistance from the older batteries and significantly heating up the battery pack.
+This is because the newer, more powerful deep-cycle batteries will start to supply current through the older, frail ones, resulting in increased resistance from the older batteries and significantly heating up the battery pack.
 This is typical, especially when you charge lead-acid batteries.

 And trust me, no amount of water in the battery or fancy battery charger will level this off.

 It doesn’t stop there.
-Heated batteries that exceed their rating can cause random discharges and leaks, and of course, it will not be the manufacturer’s fault.
-If these spontaneous battery acid discharges and makes it through to the electric motor, it could spell sayonara to your motor.
+Heated batteries that exceed their rating can cause random discharges and leaks; of course, it will not be the manufacturer’s fault.
+If this spontaneous battery acid discharges and goes through to the electric motor, it could spell sayonara to your engine.

 Mixing Batteries from Different Brands